-- Click the dropdown box next to "Download from:" in the Software Sources window. - 2.
+- 1. Click the dropdown box next to "Download from:" in the Software & Updates window. - 2.
 Select "Other..." from the list. - 3.
 In the "Server Selection" window, click the Select Best Server button in the upper right.
 Your computer will now attempt a connection with all the available servers, then select the one with the fastest speed.

-If you are happy with the automatic selection, click Choose Server to return to the Software Sources window.
+If you are happy with the automatic selection, click Choose Server to return to the Software & Updates window.

 If you are not happy with the automatic selection or prefer not to use the tool, the fastest server is often the closest server to you geographically.
-In this case, simply choose "Other" then find the nearest location to your location.
-When you are happy with the selection, click Choose Server to return to the Software Sources window.
+In this case, simply choose "Other" then find the nearest location to your Building applications from source is an advanced process for creating packages, and usually only concerns developers.
+You may also require source files when using a custom kernel, or if trying to use the latest version of an application before it is released for Ubuntu.
+As this is a more advanced area, it will not be covered in this manual.